5 Most Effective Trout Fishing Rigs That Top Guides Use

 Fishing guides are particularly selective about the hooks they use.
 In order for them to give their clients the best chance of hooking and landing the most trout possible, they must use hooks that can effectively penetrate the fish’s mouth on the hookset and keep the fish securely hooked during the battle.
 They also must use hooks that aren’t excessively large or small.

-If bait holder hooks were truly the best for bait, all guides and seasoned anglers would use them, but they don’t and the fact that they don’t is telling you something.
+If bait holder hooks were truly the best for bait, all guides and seasoned anglers would use them, but they don’t!

-Trout have an excellent vision, and if they can see your hook and leader, especially in slow current or still water where they have plenty of time to inspect the bait.
+Trout have an excellent vision, and if they can see the hook or leader, especially in slow current or still water where they have plenty of time to inspect the bait.

-The size of your hook should be in line with your bait size.
+The size of the hook should be in line with the bait size.

 An overly large hook is easy to spot, while a small hook may escape the trout’s vision but it won’t penetrate and hold onto the fish adequately.